vineetmehar99/matrix_multiplication_using_multithreading/README.md

 3. Matplotlib
 4. Pandas
 5. psutil

+#Variables
+- **Time Taken (Sec):** Indicates the time taken for matrix multiplication in seconds.
+Lower values indicate better performance.
+- **Number of Threads:** The number of threads used for matrix multiplication.
+Higher values may improve performance up to a certain point, depending on the system's capabilities.
+- **CPU Usage:** Percentage of CPU being used.
+-
 ## Result DataFrame

 | Threads | Time Taken (Sec) | CPU Usage (%) |